 In parallel, Shape Robotics is embarking on novel development projects, aiming to pioneer AI-driven classroom education.
-This initiative seeks to introduce a groundbreaking subscription-based educational intelligence assistant, E.di, to both existing and prospective customers.
-E.di is designed to address various challenges encountered by educators today, offering a range of features, including personalized lesson plans tailored to individual teaching styles and student requirements, thus fostering enhanced teacher engagement.
+This initiative seeks to introduce a groundbreaking subscription-based educational intelligence assistant, to both existing and prospective customers.
+The AI tool is designed to address various challenges encountered by educators today, offering a range of features, including personalized lesson plans tailored to individual teaching styles and student requirements, thus fostering enhanced teacher engagement, with additional functionalities being developed by our R&D department.